-Welcome to the University of Montana College of Business Administration (CoBA) and thank you for visiting our Career Development Program Parent Page.
+Welcome to the University of Montana College of Business (COB) and thank you for visiting our Career Development Program Parent Page.

 Working to Prepare and Connect

-In 2005, the CoBA Career Development Program was created and funded by CoBA alumni serving on the College of Business's Advisory Council who saw the need for students to develop a career focus while in college, including job search training and network building.
+In 2005, the COB Career Development Program was created and funded by COB alumni serving on the College of Business's Advisory Council who saw the need for students to develop a career focus while in college, including job search training and network building.
 Our program focuses on preparing students for their careers and on connecting employers and students.

-Why CoBA?
-Employers and alumni turn to CoBA Career Development when they're hiring because we have great, hardworking students; excellent faculty; an excellent curriculum; and we make it easy for them to spend quality time with students and make smart hiring decisions.
+Why COB?
+Employers and alumni turn to COB Career Development when they're hiring because we have great, hardworking students; excellent faculty; an excellent curriculum; and we make it easy for them to spend quality time with students and make smart hiring decisions.